Philadelphia homicides surge hit 30-year high in 2020

 Shooting victims were disproportionately Black, too.
 Black Philadelphians were the victims in 84% of the 2,236 shootings, according to police data.

-Mayor Jim Kenney said in an email that he shared the pain and sorrow of Philadelphinans affected by violence.
-Although his administration’s anti-violence efforts were stymied by the coronavirus pandemic this year, Kenney said they will be back on track in 2021 to address the public health crisis of violence.
+Mayor Jim Kenney said in an email that he shared the pain and sorrow of Philadelphians affected by violence.
+Although his administration’s anti-violence efforts were stymied by the coronavirus pandemic, Kenney said they will be back on track in 2021 to address the public health crisis of violence.

 The administration is working to streamline anti-violence efforts and programs in several city offices to more effectively partner with community members to reduce violence, Kenney said.